-After spending nearly 30 years scuba diving I now know what I love.
-I also know what no longer excites me about the sport too.
-If you’re just starting out, the best advice I can give is for you to try each of the types of scuba diving for yourself.
-You’ll then discover which types of scuba diving you love and which of them you’ll want to spend more time doing.
-But in the end, there’s nothing to stop you doing them all.
+If you’re just starting out scuba diving, the best advice I can give is to try each of the types of scuba diving for yourself.
+You’ll then discover which types of scuba diving you love and the ones you want to spend more time doing.

 Why scuba dive?

 There are new creatures to see and ship wrecks to explore.
-There's the opportunity to meet new people too.
-But there are many different types of scuba diving, and some require additional certification too.
+There’s the opportunity to meet new people too.
+There are many different types of scuba diving, some of which require additional certification.